- 4K monitors excel in tasks requiring high detail, such as photo and video editing.

 1080p monitors are a lot cheaper than 4K monitors.
 The price of a single 4K monitor can get you several 1080p monitors.

-If your sole reason for getting a 4K monitor is due to tight desk space, maybe you should consider other space-saving options like a monitor that you can swivel into a portrait mode.
+If your sole reason for getting a 4K monitor is due to tight desk space, maybe you should consider other space-saving options, like a monitor that you can swivel into portrait mode.
 Just by rotating the monitor to a vertical portrait, you can save a couple of inches in space.
-For instance, a 22” monitor on horizontal, measures only 13” on vertical.
+For instance, a 22” monitor horizontally measures only 13” vertically.

 You can also opt for the VESA mount.
 This means doing away with the current monitor stand and replacing it with a custom mount.
 You can buy a single monitor VESA mount like this one that can be tilted to different angles.

 If you are looking for a monitor that you can game with or edit with, perhaps you can consider moving up the ladder a bit to 1440p instead of 4K.
 A 1440p monitor has 1.78 times more pixels than a 1080p, therefore, better picture quality.

 We are not totally rejecting a 4K monitor for office work.
 They do have their place.

 It does not make any financial sense to buy a 4K monitor when a 1080p and a 1440p do the job well.